 Before proceeding with this story—before moving from the chair’s arrival to Whitman’s encounter with it—we take this opportunity to introduce the themed issue that follows.
 Coinciding with the bicentennial anniversary of Whitman’s birth, this special issue of Common-place Journal proposes a reexamination of the poet’s life and work, beginning with the birthday of 1889.
 Two hundred years ago, Walt Whitman was born in Huntington, Long Island, New York.
 Remembered as the poet of many things—of democracy, of the working class, of Lincoln’s mourning, of comradeship—Whitman is again the subject of collective memory.
 Feeling back toward his presence, local, national, and international commemorations feature celebrations, reunions, festivals, public readings, and public art as well as scholarly reconsiderations, instructive critique, and contested rememberings.
 This issue participates in these diverse forms of recollection.
 And yet, rather than starting in the year 1819, we ask what it would mean to start seventy birthdays afterward, the year his friends brought him a new wheelchair from Wanamaker’s.
 This moment brings together a celebration of life amidst old age and increasing debility.
-Finding this a generative juxtaposition, we take the occasion of the bicentennial to ask: what else is there to say about the Whitmanian body, in particular?
+Prompted by this juxtaposition, we take the occasion of the bicentennial to ask: what else is there to say about the Whitmanian body, in particular?
 What dimensions have scholars missed?
 Which parts have we left out?